dipeshdodani/ram-cycle-mart/replit.md

 ## Overview

-Ram Cycle Mart is a comprehensive cycle service and repair shop management system built with a modern full-stack architecture.
-The application provides complete business management functionality including customer management, work order tracking, inventory control, billing/invoicing, advanced billing with PDF generation, and reporting capabilities.
-It's designed specifically for cycle repair shops to streamline their operations and improve customer service.
+Ram Cycle Mart is a Complete Cycle Shop Management Solution designed to streamline your cycle service and repair shop operations with comprehensive management capabilities.
+The application provides customer management, cycle repair tracking, billing & invoicing with warranty tracking, inventory control, and professional reporting - all built with a modern full-stack architecture to help cycle shops deliver efficient service and improve customer satisfaction.

 ## Recent Changes